prathimacode-hub/HelloWorld/README.md

 <h2>✔Hello World</h2>

-HelloWorld, this repository is made for collaborating with various developers specialized in different programming languages to contribute Hello World codes in this repository.
+HelloWorld, this repository is made for collaborating with various developers specialized in different programming languages.

-Everyone is welcomed to add their solution.
+Everyone are welcomed.
 Feel free to push a PR.
-I will try to accept your solution as fast as possible ;)
+I will accept as fast as possible ;)

 Do check it out and follow these [guidelines](CONTRIBUTING.md) to make meaningful contributions

-Collection of Hello Worlds in all languages.
+Collection of Hello World programs in all languages.

 <h2>📌Task</h2>